Eta Aquarii: Naming

+Eta Aquarii is a Bayer designation that is Latinized from η Aquarii, and abbreviated Eta Aqr or η Aqr, respectively.
+This star, along with γ Aqr (Sadachbia), π Aqr and ζ Aqr, were al Aḣbiyah (الأخبية), the Tent.

+In Chinese astronomy, 墳墓 (Fén Mù), meaning Tomb, refers to an asterism consisting of η Aquarii, γ Aquarii, ζ Aquarii, π Aquarii.
+Consequently, the Chinese name for η Aquarii itself is 墳墓三 (Fén Mù sān, the Third Star of Tomb.)
+The IAU Working Group on Star Names approved the name Fenmu for Eta Aquarii on 17 September 2026.

+Properties

 The stellar classification of Eta Aquarii is B9IV-Vn, which may indicate that it is beginning to evolve away from the main sequence into a subgiant as the supply of hydrogen at its core becomes exhausted.
 It is 65 million years old and is spinning rapidly with a high projected rotational velocity of 271 km/s.
 This rotation is causing an equatorial bulge, giving the star an oblate figure with a 24% larger radius at the equator than at the poles.
 The Doppler effect from the rapid rotation is causing the absorption lines in the star's spectrum to blur, as indicated by the 'n' suffix in the star's classification.
 Eta Aquarii has an estimated 2.96 times the mass of the Sun and 2.8 times the Sun's radius.
 The star is radiating 103 times the luminosity of the Sun from its photosphere at an effective temperature of 11,042 K.